-Study sessions are based on co-operation between the partner organisations and the Council of Europe’s Directorate of Youth and Sport (DYS).
+Study sessions are based on co-operation between the partner organisations and the Council of Europe’s Youth Department (YD).

 Study sessions are international educational youth seminars (meetings), lasting between four and eight days, which bring together members of youth organisations or networks and experts for discussions on a specific subject leading to conclusions relevant to the priorities and programmes of the Council of Europe Youth sector.

 They are organised in co-operation with youth organisations and networks, and are hosted by one of the European Youth Centres in Strasbourg or Budapest.

 What are the topics?